Biweekly Pay Schedule: Everything You Need to Know

 A biweekly pay period has the following advantages over a semimonthly schedule:

-- Employees know when they’re getting paid.
+• Employees know when they’re getting paid.
 If your employees receive paychecks every other Thursday, for example, it will be easier for them to plan their personal spending accordingly.
-Furthermore, a set schedule like this is less likely to be bumped for a weekend or a holiday, as it may for a semimonthly schedule.
+Furthermore, a set schedule like this is less likely to be bumped for a weekend or a holiday, as it may be for a semimonthly schedule.

-- Easier payments to hourly employees.
-Opting for a biweekly pay period will make your payments to hourly employees far easier to calculate.
+• Easier payments to hourly employees.
+Opting for a biweekly pay period will make your payments to hourly workers far easier to calculate.
 That’s because a biweekly pay period always encompasses two workweeks, which will amount to 80 hours (plus overtime, if applicable) under most circumstances.
-An hourly employee’s biweekly paycheck amount is just 80 hours multiplied by their hourly pay rate—easy!
+An hourly employee’s biweekly paycheck amount is just 80 employee hours multiplied by their hourly pay rate—easy!
 Some semimonthly pay periods, on the other hand, will encompass 12 workdays and others 13 workdays, making it more difficult for employees (and your payroll processor) to manage.

-- More efficient overtime tallying and payments.
+• More efficient overtime tallying and payments.
 Biweekly pay periods make overtime pay a breeze, too.
 If you operate on a biweekly pay schedule and see that one of your nonexempt employees worked 82 hours during the pay period, you know you have two hours to pay as overtime.
 For more on overtime pay, check out our guide to each state’s overtime payment laws.

-- Employees earn more for some months.
+• Employees earn more for some months.
 If it’s one of those lucky months when your biweekly paydays fall on the 1st, 15th, and 29th of the month, then your employees get not just two paychecks this month, but three.
 And those three-paycheck months are always nice for employees who appreciate the extra money that month.

 How to decide whether to set up a semimonthly or a biweekly pay schedule